 Everything You Wanted to Know About Wisdom Teeth

 Congratulations!
-You handle a dental checkup like a professional.
-You walk in like a champ, zone out the sound of drilling, and are ready come out of the office with a clean, healthy smile.
+You’ve handled your dental checkup like a professional.
+You walked in like a champ, zoned-out the sound of drilling, and are ready come out of the office with a clean, healthy smile.

 But what’s this?